 Wainwright CE, France MW, O’Rourke P, et al. Cough-generated aerosols of Pseudomonas aeruginosa and other Gram-negative bacteria from patients with cystic fibrosis Thorax.
 2009; 64(11):926-931.

 Wilson N, Corbett S, Tovey E. Airborne transmission of covid-19 BMJ.
 2020;

 Yan J, Grantham M, Pantelic J, et al. Infectious virus in exhaled breath of symptomatic seasonal influenza cases from a college community Proc Natl Acad Sci USA.
 2018; 115(5):1081-1086.

-Justin Morgenstern.
-“Aerosol Generating Medical Procedure” is a faulty paradigm, First10EM, 2020.
+Morgenstern, J. “Aerosol Generating Medical Procedure” is a faulty paradigm, First10EM, December 5, 2020.
 Available at: